Amarin TV

-Amarin TV, fully known as Amarin TV 34 HD (อมรินทร์ทีวี เอชดี ช่อง 34), is a Thai digital terrestrial television channel operated by Amarin Television Co., Ltd., a subsidiary of Amarin Corporations PCL, which is an affiliate of the TCC Group.
-The networks offers a variety of content such as news, entertainment lifestyle, food and variety programs.
-It was also one of the broadcasting companies which was granted a license to operate on digital television by the National Broadcasting and Telecommunications Commission in December 2013.
+Amarin TV, fully known as Amarin TV 34 HD (อมรินทร์ทีวี เอชดี ช่อง 34), is a Thai digital terrestrial television channel operated by Amarin Television Co., Ltd., a subsidiary of Amarin Corporation PCL, which is an affiliate of the TCC Group.
+The channel offers a variety of content such as news, entertainment, lifestyle, food and variety programs.
+It was also one of the broadcasting companies that was granted a license to operate on digital television by the National Broadcasting and Telecommunications Commission in December 2013.

-Officially launched on 12 December 2012, the channel initially carried the name of "Amarin Activ TV" on 1 January 2013 but ceased to operate on 31 January 2014.
+Officially launched on 12 December 2012, the channel initially carried the name of "Amarin Activ TV" on 1 January 2013 but ceased operations on 31 January 2014.
 It was later relaunched under its current name on 25 May 2014.